Female paying attention at Lock Haven Orientation

 Send Us An Email

-• The 2025-2026 FAFSA will be tentatively available December 01, 2024.
+• The 2025-2026 FAFSA is available now.

 • Pennsylvania residents should complete the FAFSA by May 1, 2025 for potential state aid eligibility through PHEAA (Pennsylvania Higher Education Assistance Agency).
 After completion of the FAFSA, PHEAA will email you a link to access their GrantUs portal to complete the state grant application.
 Not a PA resident?
 Contact your state's higher education assistance agency to explore potential options.